x0as/Sentient-Project/README.md

 Interact with Sentient through the command line.
 Type your cybersecurity or automation queries and receive intelligent responses.
 Type `exit` or `quit` to end the session.

-Access Key=  Google Api Token.
+Access Key =  Google Api Token.
 For full experience Email muhammadhuzaifakhalidaziz@gmail.com for a Premium Access Token.

 ---